Skip to content

 • Task lifecycle: monitor_task_start, monitor_task_complete, monitor_task_error, monitor_task_link

-• Runtime session lifecycle: monitor_runtime_session_ensure, monitor_runtime_session_end, monitor_session_end
+• Runtime session lifecycle: monitor_runtime_session_ensure, monitor_runtime_session_end

 • Conversation: monitor_user_message (requires messageId; captureMode: "derived" requires sourceEventId), monitor_assistant_response